kevingeng/CatroidDrone/README.md

    ``sudo apt-get install ia32-libs``

-    Note: On newer Ubuntu versions follow [this   guide](http://askubuntu.com/questions/107230/what-happened-to-the-ia32-libs-package).
+    Note: On newer Ubuntu versions the ia32-libs do not exist [do not exist anymore.](http://askubuntu.com/questions/107230/what-happened-to-the-ia32-libs-package).

-    You also have to install some libaries.
-Follow the instructions of the installation script (build.sh).
-If the      compilation failes please install the missing libs instructed by the script.
+    You have to installe the following libraries instead:

+    ``sudo apt-get install lib32z1 lib32ncurses5 lib32bz2-1.0``

+    ``apt-get install lib32stdc++6``

 3. Install the build essentials: